The Meeting Point

 1. If root is P or Q, return root.

-• If Left & Right both return non-null, it means P is in one subtree and Q is in the other.
-Thus, root is the LCA.
+• If both Left and Right return a non-null node, it means P is in one subtree and Q is in the other.
+Therefore, the current root is the split point, making it the LCA.

-• If only one returns non-null, it means both P and Q (or the one we found so far) are in that subtree.
-Propagate that result up.
+• If only one side returns non-null, it means both P and Q (or the one we found so far) exist in that subtree.
+We propagate that non-null result upwards.

 4. Solutions